TechnoRahmon/Local-Library_2020_11_04/README.md

 -implement password hashing using bcrypt, while serving the user’s data into the MongoDB database.

-# The endpoints to be implemented are:
+# The endpoints that are implemented :

 • POST /api/books: Add new books